Todd Centeio: Professional career

+Orlando Guardians

 After going undrafted in the 2023 NFL draft, Centeio had his XFL playing rights claimed by the Orlando Guardians on June 28, 2023.
-He signed with the team on October 24, 2023.
+He signed with the team on October 24.
 The Guardians folded when the XFL and USFL merged to create the United Football League (UFL).

+Edmonton Elks

 Centeio was signed by the Edmonton Elks of the Canadian Football League on January 25, 2024.
-He was released on May 17.
+He was released by Edmonton on May 17.